puppetlabs/bolt/1-installing-bolt/README.md

 # Installing Bolt on Linux

 `bolt` is packaged as a Ruby gem, so you will need a Ruby environment installed.
 It also makes use of gems with native dependencies so you'll need a compiler toolchain.
-The commands to install these dependencies vary based on which flavour of Linus you are running.
+The commands to install these dependencies vary based on which flavor of Linux you are running.

-## CentOS 7/Redhat 7
+## CentOS 7/RHEL 7

 ```
 yum install -y make gcc ruby-devel